feuvpi/mobile_app_api-starter/README.md

 ## Starting the API

+1 Fork this repository and clone your fork to your local environment.

 ## Contribution

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a pull request.